 The other drawback is price.
-Stereo amplifiers with dedicated AV inputs actually start at reasonable prices (Pioneer’s A-30 is just £229, for example), but you’re still talking about paying that on top of the price of an AV receiver.
+Stereo amplifiers with dedicated AV inputs actually start at reasonable prices (Onkyo's A-9130 is just currently just £299, for example), but you’re still talking about paying that on top of the price of an AV receiver.
 Some may argue that if you’ve got, say, £1500 to spend on an audio system, you should get the best AV receiver or stereo amp you can afford, rather than compromise on both.

 But there aren’t many AV amplifiers out there that do a really good job with stereo music.
 And a two-channel hi-fi obviously can’t do surround sound at all.
 That’s why this best of both worlds approach is so appealing.